isomerpages/govtech-lpa-acp/_wills/WIP pg 1.md

     </div>
     <div class="col-6 action_b">
       <div class="inner">
-        <p>A Will is a legal document that defines the terms for the distribution of your real or personal estate.
-The Wills Act states that a Testator (the person making the Will) may devise, bequeath, or dispose of their real or personal estate to their loved ones via a Will.
+        <p>A Will is a legal document that defines the<br> terms for the distribution of your real or<br> personal estate.
+The Wills Act states that a<br> Testator (the person making the Will) may<br> devise, bequeath, or dispose of their real or<br> personal estate to their loved ones via a Will.
 </p>
 				<a class="read-more" href="">Read more</a>
       </div>